Header Graphic

 Crime is a significant concern in Costa Rica, and it has steadily increased over the past few years.
 While the vast majority of visitors do not become victims of crime, all are potential targets for criminals.
 Petty theft crimes remain the main problem, although armed robberies have been known to occur even in broad daylight.
 The majority of crime and safety threats to U.S. official and private communities are acts of theft.
 Thefts are very common in highly populated and tourist areas.
 Types of theft that commonly occur are vehicle burglaries, smash-and-grabs, home robberies, pickpocketing, mugging, and purse/wallet snatching.
 Serious crimes against visitors (armed robberies, sexual assaults, murders), although less frequent, do occur.

 At the end of the first semester of 2023, Costa Rica registered 125 homicides more than in the same period of the previous year.
 Data from the Judicial Investigation Organism (OIJ) indicate that in the first semester of 2023, 430 murders were registered, while in the first six months of 2022 there were 305 cases.
+As of April 2024, the homicide rate increased 41% from 2022.

 In a late August 2011 interview with Sharon Campbell, the British Ambassador to Costa Rica and her husband Chris Campbell, the British Ambassador to Nicaragua who is based in Costa Rica, he said: